 Chef’s Armoury

 If you’re feeling up to eating something more solid during your futsukayoi, then you must have umeboshi, Japanese pickled plums.
 Though they look like an old man’s family jewels, they will do wonders for your hangover!
 The hangover cure is full of acids that will improve your digestion and suppress fatigue.

 Like Pocari Sweat further up on the list, umeboshi will also help replenish all the electrolytes you lost the night before.
 An unintended effect of the umeboshi is that it makes you really thirsty as well.
 As it’s salty, sour and bitter, it’ll make you want to wash its taste down with a lot of water, and, as we’ve mentioned before, hydration is super important when it comes to curing a hangover!
 They are sold in convenience stores and supermarkets.

 No holiday in Japan is complete without a good drink, so we hope these hangover food and drinks will help you have a good night out without the next morning’s consequences!

-We host our own bar tours regularly as well!
+Flip Japan Guide hosts bar tours regularly as well!
 We take you to all kinds of unique and underground locations around Tokyo, with anywhere between five to fifteen international guests!
 We’ve also lived in Japan for years and we’re happy to answer any questions you may have, ranging from history, and culture to society and nightlife!
-Come join us for a great night!

-Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japan Nightlife and more.
+Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japan Nightlife, and more.
 For more, check out Japan Gift Guides, Japan Events and Places in Japan.

 Flip Japan Guide